anaidu3/sql-challenge/README.md

 ## Submission

-* Create an image file of your ERD. --- ERD.png
+* Create an image file of your ERD.
+--- ERD.png
-* Create a `.sql` file of your table schemata. --- employee_db.sql
+* Create a `.sql` file of your table schemata.
+--- employee_db.sql
-* Create a `.sql` file of your queries.--- employee_query.sql
+* Create a `.sql` file of your queries.
+--- employee_query.sql
-* (Optional) Create a Jupyter notebook of the bonus analysis.---bonus_analysis.ipynb
+* (Optional) Create a Jupyter notebook of the bonus analysis.
+---bonus_analysis.ipynb

 * Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.
 * Ensure your repository has regular commits and a thorough README.md file